Glossary of Terms

-A method of finishing stone which gives only slight surface texture and can give a subtly softened edge.
+A method of finishing stone which gives very slight surface texture and sometimes, depending on the material, a subtly softened edge.
 The effect of brushing and the edge finish created can differ depending on the stone type; some may have a chipped edge finish applied.

 Indicating the tiles are of a nominally uniform thickness.

 Ceramic is not only the overall name for man-made tiles formed from clay but also used to describe a tile fired at lower temperatures and with greater water-absorbency than those classed as ‘Porcelain’.
 Ceramic tiles are usually glazed and are often for wall use only because of this, but many can be used on both walls and floors.
 Ceramic tiles are suitable for all internal, residential applications.